croct-tech/cache-js/README.md

 - [`PrefixedCache`](src/prefixed.ts): A cache wrapper that prefixes all keys with a string.
 - [`AdaptedCache`](src/adapted.ts): A cache wrapper that adapts a typed `CacheProvider<K, V>` into a `CacheProvider<IK, IV>` by transforming keys and values.
 Available transformers:

-  - `createHashSerializer`: Serializes any object into a hash.
+     - `AdaptedCache.createHashSerializer`: Serializes any object into a hash.
 This is typically used to transform keys into strings.
-  - `jsonSerializer`: Serializes any object to a JSON string.
+     - `AdaptedCache.jsonSerializer`: Serializes any object to a JSON string.
 This is a typed wrapper around `JSON.stringify`.
-  - `jsonDeserializer`: Deserializes a JSON string into a `JsonValue`.
+     - `AdaptedCache.jsonDeserializer`: Deserializes a JSON string into a `JsonValue`.
 This is a typed wrapper around `JSON.parse`.

 ### Auto-caching strategy